-Welcome to the forum page for the Cascade Chapter IAHCSMM.
+Welcome to the forum page for the NW Cascade Chapter.
 This will be a moderated forum, in other words, if you submit a question, it will be reviewed and then posted to the forum.
 Answers will also be reviewed before being posted.
 It sounds a little cumbersome, but we hope to prevent spam.
 Thank you for understanding.
 Questions and answers/comments are posted after the question form.

 I wanted to ask the group what everyone is doing for their items that cannot go through the Washer/Disinfector.
 I am looking at IFU’s for our items and most do not have any steps on doing an alcohol or quat low level disinfection process.
 If there are any disinfection steps, they really only describe a HLD one.
 How are we covering ourselves if we vary from the IFU?

 Also wondering how people are handling the inspection and assembly station for these types of items.
 Are they separate from your other assembly areas?
 Do staff wear gloves to handle the items?
 Are there any additional station cleaning protocols?